RodoAgusSM/Web_Weather_4_U/README.md

 2. Inside the project type "npm i" to install the dependencies
 3. For running the proyect type "npm start"
 4. Enjoy watching the weather of Montevideo, the capital of Uruguay :)

+#### Characteristics
+The application updates itself every 2 minutes
+To update before 2 minutes, update the web browser

 #### Note
 The only npm package installed in this project is axios